 The saw I chose was a very basic tile saw.
 It had no fancy bits and the construction was very basic, as you can see in the photo.
 Note, the black top is not original.
 You can see the shiny metal of the original table top around the edges.
 This is explained a little further on.

 The blade it came with was, naturally, suitable for sawing tiles, but not glass.
 Out of curiosity I tried it but unsurprisingly it chattered badly and chipped the edges of the glass.
 Sure, it cut the glass, but the edges needs a lot of grinding to make acceptable.

-Once everything was fine I tried to cut some glass and it all worked beautifully. sort of.
+Once everything fit together I tried to cut some glass and it all worked beautifully, sort of.
 When I tried to cut small pieces I found another issue with the metal saw table.

 On the right of the blade the table extended up close to the saw blade, but on the left it stopped short by about 8mm.
 This didn’t matter with large pieces, but small pieces were not supported properly on the left and once the cut completed there was the danger that the piece on the left would drop down slightly and jam against the blade.
 This did happen once, but fortunately no damage to me or the blade.
 But it had to be fixed.

 This had me stumped for a while as I considered several ways to fill that gap.
 Then one day inspiration struck.
-Don’t fill the gap, add another top over the existing one that did extend close to the saw blade.
-I could cut a slot so it cleared the blade with minimal clearance, ensuring the glass would be supported both sides.
+Don’t fill the gap, add another top surface over the existing one that had a narrower slot for the saw blade.
+Being custom made, I could cut a slot so it cleared the blade with minimal clearance, ensuring the glass would be supported both sides.